purmortal/galcraft/README.md

-# GalCraft: Building integral-field spectrograph data cubes of the Galaxy
+# GalCraft: Building integral-field spectrograph data cubes of the Milky Way

 GalCraft is a flexible software to create mock IFS observations of the Milky Way and other hydrodynamical/N-body simulations.
 It is entirely written in Python3 and conducts all the procedures from inputting data and spectral templates to the output of IFS data cubes in `fits` format.